VarsityPlug0/CapitalXbot/RENDER_DEPLOYMENT_GUIDE.md

 ### Render Configuration File
 This repository includes a `render.yaml` file that explicitly defines the service configuration.
 This file takes precedence over the Procfile when deploying to Render.
 The configuration specifies:
 - Service type: web
-- Start command: python health_check.py
+- Start command: python main.py
 - Environment: Python

+The [main.py](file:///c:\Users\money\HustleProjects\BevanTheDev\Telegrambot\main.py) script automatically detects when it's running on Render and uses the health check approach, so you can use `python main.py` as the start command.

 If you're experiencing issues with Render not using the correct start command, ensure that:
 1. The `render.yaml` file is present in the root directory
 2. The service is configured as a "Web Service" rather than a "Worker"
-3. The start command in the Render dashboard matches `python health_check.py`
+3. The start command in the Render dashboard matches `python main.py`

 ### Logs
 You can view your application logs in the Render dashboard: